Harmxn02/Fastest-way-to-load-and-export-large-datasets/installation_guide.md

 python3 -m venv my-env
 ```

-## 4. activate the virtual environment
+### 4. Activate the Virtual Environment

 ```bash
 source my-env/bin/activate
 ```

-## 5. Install the required packages
+### 5. Install Required Packages

 ```bash
 pip install -r requirements.txt
 ```

-## 6. Open project in VS Code
+### 6. Open the Project in VS Code

+Run the following command to install VS Code for WSL and open the project:

 ```bash
 code .
 ```

-This will install VS Code for WSL and then open the project in VS Code.
-This installation does not contain all your extensions, but you can activate them in WSL.
+*Note:* This installation does not automatically include all your VS Code extensions, but you can enable them in WSL.

-## 7. Use the virtual environment
+### 7. Use the Virtual Environment in VS Code

-When selecting an interpreter, select `<your-environment-name>`, instead of Python version with a version number.
-The interpreter you need has the exact same name as the virtual environment, and will have a Python version number after it, in this format
+When selecting a Python interpreter in VS Code, choose the one that matches your virtual environment’s name.
+It should look like this:

-- ✅ gpu-env (Python 3.11.2) <<< select this one
+- ✅ `gpu-env (Python 3.11.2)`  **← Select this one**
-- ❌ Python 3.11.2 /bin/python3
+- ❌ `Python 3.11.2 /bin/python3`
-- ❌ Python 3.11.2 /usr/bin/python3
+- ❌ `Python 3.11.2 /usr/bin/python3`

+#### Installing `ipykernel`

-When you first try running some code, it will ask you to install `ipykernel`, do this by running the following command
+When you first run Python code in VS Code, you may be prompted to install `ipykernel`.
+Install it with:

 ```bash
 pip install ipykernel